nicolesylvester/CS386-Learn_Coding/README.md

 - Nicole Sylvester
 - Nasya Valenzuela

-See also the list of [contributors](CONTRIBUTORS.md) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details